abdklmw/Sitecore-CRM/README.md

-# Sitecore Mini CRM installation guide
+# Sitecore Mini CRM Installation Guide
 ## Prerequisites
 1. Sitecore 10.2 – it is possible the mini CRM will work with earlier versions, but it has not been tested.
 2. Sitecore Forms